 You will complete a semester-long group project to design, implement, and evaluate an interface for a web-based photo-sharing application.
-Work on this project will be completed throughout the semester, partially in a series of in-class Lab activities.
+Work on this project will be completed throughout the semester and submitted as a series of three separate milestones.
+The first milestone will involve engaging with users and require you to submit a design specification.
+The second milestone will involve you implementing that design.
+The third milestone will involve you running an evaluation of your implemented system.
 This will ensure that your work on the project is iterative, that each stage builds on the next, and that the work spreads out over the course of the semester.

 Groups for this project will be self-selected using, in-part, an in-class speed networking exercise.
 Your group will collectively identify the particular users for whom you will design and the specific design methods you will use.
 You will have the option of using a backend that provides minimal photo-sharing functionality, or you may choose to implement your own backend.
-As a class, you will collectively develop a protocol for conducting a usability evaluation of all resulting interfaces near the end of the semester.

-For each of the four Lab activities, you and your group will prepare and submit a written report.
-More details about the project, the labs, and the grading rubrics for each will be available on CourseSite.
+For each of the first and third milestones, you and your group will submit a written report.
+For the second milestone, you and your group will submit your codebase for review.
+Finally, the results of your project will be presented during an in-class poster session on the last scheduled class meeting day.
+More details about the project, the milestones, and the grading rubrics for each will be available on CourseSite.